autumn-birds/tcphydra-python/README.md

 This code runs on Python 3.6.
 Older versions may not work.
 Python 3.4 does not work.

+If you find yourself unable to use because `scrypt` is missing, you can change that value to `pbkdf2` in `config.json`.

 ## copyright

 There is currently no license, open source or otherwise.  **This does not mean you may use or modify the code in your project.**